graze/standards/OpenSource.md

 0. The name of the project repository MUST be all lowercase and use hyphens to separate words.

-0. The project MUST contain a README file.
+0. The project MUST contain a README.md file.
    0. It MUST contain:
 		0. A description of the project.
 		0. Installation instructions.